tompston/time-series-db-benchmark/README.md

 Upserts are done using an `start_time`, `interval` and `area` filter.

-The same dat chunks get inserted into all of the databases.
+The same data chunks get inserted into all of the databases.

 ## Commands